PacktPublishing/Power-BI-for-Business-Professionals/README.md

 This is the code repository for [Power BI for Business Professionals [Video]](https://www.packtpub.com/data/power-bi-for-business-professionals-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.

 # Please Note:
-*The data are contained in Excel's internal data model and are not visible from a spreadsheet.
+<B>The data are contained in Excel's internal data model and are not visible from a spreadsheet.
 You can see the data by opening the PowerPivot graphical interface or by creating a Pivot table.
 The data can, of course, also be imported into Power BI.
-These files are not empty.*
+These files are not empty.</b>

 ## About the Video Course